-In 2019, after years of underwhelming birthdays, I vowed to do each year a small art exhibition right at the junction between August and September for a few days as an experiment to replace my birthday with a different type of celebration that would move the light away from the anticipated increment.
+Birthday or NYE parties rarely live up to the expectations, you’re expected to have fun, it’s expected to be a special moment which is exactly what turns it into a mostly underwhelming experience.
+Growing up I never had a lot of friends and most of my birthdays would not be very enjoyable.
+Birthdays can also be very sad because they are a special moment to reflect on one’s own mortality.
+I was looking for a solution to this problem and after years of underwhelming birthdays I vowed to do each year a small art exhibition right at the junction between August and September for a few days as an experiment to fully replace my birthday with a different type of celebration that would move the light away from the anticipated increment.
 The idea stems from my rather modest side art practice and the bustling new media creative scene that attracted me to the city of Berlin.
-The initial emphasis was laid on art made with the assistance of technology which coincides with the bulk of my practice.
+There are a lot of DIY exhibitions and pop-up spaces which gave me the impression that this could be done.
+I also knew friends whose work I wanted to showcase and this piled up as additional motivation.
+The initial emphasis was laid on art made with the assistance of technology which coincides with the bulk of my practice but as time passed I became interested in also exploring mediums and formats that I was less familiar with.
 In doing so I explored the positive sides and the negative sides of such an endeavour which I will try to subsequently highlight.

 Highlight time as the medium of my practice

 Time anguish somehow lead me to instigate time at the core of my practice.
 It’s the reason I started cloudofboobs.com and the reason I still work on it daily since 2017.
 Everyday the bot relentlessly tracks my personal data and recycles external data into new content that gets archived, analyzed, published and self-referenced.
 It somehow gives consistency to the passing of time and emulates a sense of compound morale “benefits” for the practice itself.
 It allows me to find comfort in things that are regularly spaced in time and repetitive : I enjoy the archival aspect of it, it enables me to put down my thoughts, to witness the evolution of my psyche throughout the years but also to track the current state-of-the-art of image manipulation techniques as I implement new filters every year, it represents a very subjective POV on the evolution of the digital world and by extension the real world.
-This way I have new material to exhibit every year because I (we) keep making new ones all year round no matter what.
+As a bonus this way I have new material to exhibit every year because I (we) keep making new ones all year round no matter what.
+The only remaining challenge becomes good curation and mediation.

 A recurring deadline